antonmedv/walk/README.md

 | `/`              | Fuzzy search       |
 | `dd`             | Delete file or dir |

-The `EDITOR` or `LLAMA_EDITOR` environment variable used for opening files from the llama.
+The `EDITOR` or `WALK_EDITOR` environment variable used for opening files from the walk.

 ```bash
 export EDITOR=vim